 The bay of Bengal

 The Bay of Bengal is one of the world’s most climate-vulnerable regions.
 The specific areas selected for the CJRF – the delta areas of Orissa, West Bengal, and Bangladesh – face frequent cyclones, storm surge, and riverine flooding, along with growing monsoon variability and sea level rise.
 These impacts are exacerbated by rapid land subsidence on the coast and glacial melt upstream in the Himalayas.
 Meanwhile, cyclones, monsoon downpours, and heat waves are all projected to become more frequent, unpredictable, and intense.
 Long coastlines, low-lying areas, dense populations, and the low socio-economic and political status of many coastal communities combine to make rising seas of particular concern.
-Scientists have estimated that a rise of 1 meter in the Bay would submerge land 50-60 kilometers from the coast, leaving 30-40 million people homeless.
+A one meter rise in sea level along the coast of Bangladesh could potentially submerge a fifth of the country and turn 30 million people into "climate migrants."
 Moreover, salinization is affecting both soil and water quality, with serious implications for food and water security.
 In this context, our work will apply the pillars of the CJRF strategic framework to support coastal communities to achieve four adaptation objectives: